 The government appealed immediately to the Grand Chamber, which, in March 2011, overturned the previous decision, declaring that every European State has a “margin of appreciation” in religious matters, and that the crucifix is a religious, but passive, symbol.30Cour européene des droits de l’homme, Saisine de la grande chambre, requête n.30814/06 https://7676076fde29cb34e26d-759f611b127203e9f2a0021aa1b7da05.ssl.cf2.rackcdn.com/eclj/LAUTSI_ricorso_italia.pdf

 Another case went before Italy’s Supreme Court in September 2021.
 High school teacher, Franco Coppoli, had been suspended in 2014 for repeatedly removing a crucifix from the wall of the classroom in which he was teaching.
-Two courts had previously rejected the appeal against the suspension and the Supreme Court followed suit stating that the crucifix represents, “the lived experience of a community and the cultural tradition of a people”.31Ewout Kieckens, RD, “Crucifix can remain in classroom in Italy”, Cristian Network Europe, 16 September 2021, https://cne.news/article/147-crucifix-can-remain-in-classroom-in-italy; Paolo Fucili, “Continued controversy over crucifixes in Italian classrooms”, The Catholic World Report, 29 November 2021, https://www.catholicworldreport.com/2021/11/29/continued-controversy-over-crucifixes-in-italian-classrooms/
+Two courts had previously rejected the appeal against the suspension.
+The Supreme Court, however, acquitted Coppoli of the suspension imposed on him.
+The ruling also stated that the crucifix represents, “the lived experience of a community and the cultural tradition of a people”31Ewout Kieckens, RD, “Crucifix can remain in classroom in Italy”, Cristian Network Europe, 16 September 2021, https://cne.news/article/147-crucifix-can-remain-in-classroom-in-italy; Paolo Fucili, “Continued controversy over crucifixes in Italian classrooms”, The Catholic World Report, 29 November 2021, https://www.catholicworldreport.com/2021/11/29/continued-controversy-over-crucifixes-in-italian-classrooms/and that, while the symbol is not mandatory, the decision of whether to display a crucifix in classrooms is left to each school.

 The preferential treatment of Catholicism in schools remains problematic under the Concordat33Presidenza del Consiglio dei Ministri, Accordo tra l’Italia e la Santa Sede e le successive intese di attuazione, 18 February 1984 (accessed October 2024)